allegroai/clearml-docs/docs/hyperdatasets/webapp/webapp_dataviews.md

 title: The Dataviews Table
 ---

-[Dataviews](../dataviews.md) appear in the same Project as the experiment that stored the Dataview in the ClearML Enterprise platform, as well as the **DATAVIEWS** tab in the **All Projects** page.

 The **Dataviews table** is a [customizable](#customizing-the-dataviews-table) list of Dataviews associated with a project.
-Use it to view, create, and edit Dataviews in the info panel.
+Use it to view and create Dataviews, and access their info panels.

+The table lists independent Dataview objects.
+To see Dataviews logged by a task, go to the specific task's **DATAVIEWS** tab (see [Experiment Dataviews](webapp_exp_track_visual.md)).

 View the Dataviews table in table view <img src="/docs/latest/icons/ico-table-view.svg" alt="Table view" className="icon size-md space-sm" /> or in details view <img src="/docs/latest/icons/ico-split-view.svg" alt="Details view" className="icon size-md space-sm" />,